FPO

 Welcome to The Nueva School!
 We are excited for you to learn more about all that Nueva has to offer.

-Nueva is a dynamic community committed to educating gifted learners from pre-kindergarten through high school.
+Nueva is a dynamic community committed to educating gifted learners from pre-kindergarten through Upper School.
 Our mission is to inspire passion for lifelong learning, foster social and emotional acuity, and develop the imaginative mind.

 As a community that values curiosity, compassion, inclusion, diversity, innovation, and authentic learning experiences, Nueva students embrace intellectual, social, and academic challenges.
 With the support of our exceptional faculty, they also find comfort in knowing they have a safe space to ask questions, make mistakes, and enjoy the journey of learning.